inspire-1a03/eru-2020/docs/eru-day1-2.md

 <br>
 <br>
 ## > Exercise 4: Modifying a sketch
+#### Your tasks:
 Modify the Blink code so that the onboard LED blinks at a different frequency. **Remember** to save your code and upload it to the Arduino after you've modified it.
 - How fast can you make it blink?
 - Can you make it blink at always-differing intervals?
+When you've finished, save your sketch (using a relevant name) to your computer
+- **TIP**: You will probably be prompted to save your sketch to a default folder called **Arduino** (or something similar).
+It's fine to save your sketches here or in some other directory--it's really your preference.
+BUT, be sure to be consistent with the working folder/directory that you use throughout this module.
+Otherwise, you may forget where things are.
 <br>
 <br>
 ## > Exercise 5: Inserting an LED